Our Company

 Early Twentieth Century: Changing with the Times

-As the country faced two world wars, John Evans’ Sons, Inc., contributed heavily to the war efforts and thus changed the focus of its products.
+As the country faced two world wars, John Evans’ Sons, Incorporated, contributed heavily to the war efforts and thus changed the focus of its products.
 Manufacturing small, delicate springs used in oxygen equipment control valves for military aviators, the business turned toward the specialty spring market and away from “off-the-shelf” products.
 The company continued to evolve, producing precision springs for such commercial products as toasters, fishing reels, and movie projectors, while maintaining a relationship with the U.S. defense industry after the Second World War.
 In 1967, the company changed ownership, and moved 20 miles northwest of Philadelphia, to Lansdale, Pennsylvania, its current home.

 Late Twentieth Century: Growth Rooted in Generations of Success

 More than four decades later, under the current leadership, the company continues to grow considerably.
-Today, John Evans’ Sons, Inc., is located in a modern 65,000-square-foot facility and manufactures springs, wire forms, metal stampings, and spring assemblies for many different industries.
+Today, John Evans’ Sons, Incorporated, is located in a modern 65,000-square-foot facility and manufactures springs, wire forms, metal stampings, and spring assemblies for many different industries.
 We take pride in manufacturing difficult and unusual spring products as well as high-volume precision springs.
-Continuing to invest in the physical plant, machinery, and employee education, we uphold the original values and vision that have made John Evans’ Sons, Inc., the unmatched leader in the spring manufacturing industry.
+Continuing to invest in the physical plant, machinery, and employee education, we uphold the original values and vision that have made John Evans’ Sons, Incorporated, the unmatched leader in the spring manufacturing industry.
 We are proud to be this country’s pioneering springmaker, and we are committed to being its best.